infosatheesh2020/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/11a - Role-Based Access Control (az-100-01).md

 # Lab: Role-Based Access Control

-All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session)
+All tasks in this lab are performed from the Azure portal

-   > **Note**: When not using Cloud Shell, the lab virtual machine must have the Azure PowerShell 1.2.0 module (or newer) installed [https://docs.microsoft.com/en-us/powershell/azure/install-az-ps](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps)

-Lab files: none

 ### Scenario